-Fog within the arena:All rounds up to (but not including) the Semi-Final stage (four players remaining) are given 5 minutes to fulfil their 1v1 fight, after the 5 minutes are up a damaging fog will fill the arena hitting each individual for 5s.
+- Fog within the arena:All rounds up to (but not including) the Semi-Final stage (four players remaining) are given 5 minutes to fulfil their 1v1 fight, after the 5 minutes are up a damaging fog will fill the arena hitting each individual for 2 damage.
 For the Semi-Final and the Final, this arena fog is manually activated.
-Once activated, players will receive a 30 second warning, and then it will hit each individual for 5s.
+Once activated, players will receive a 30 second warning, and then it will hit each individual for 2 damage.

 The structure is as follows:

 - Bracket 1: 128 players | 64 Arenas